 Learn to create content for the different social media platforms with the Best Content Writing Course

 Social Media Trends #3 – Baby boomers adopt social media like never before.

 Baby boomers are getting used to social media trends.
-Boomers would spend more time online in 2022 using social media, digital video, gaming, and mobile payments.
+Boomers would spend more time online using social media, digital video, gaming, and mobile payments.
 According to a survey by Hootsuite “Seventy percent of internet users aged 55-64 have bought something online in the past month.
 And 37% plan to continue doing so more frequently”.
 Marketers typically target baby boomers through TV advertising.
 It is one of the most effective ways to reach them to date.